spatie/laravel-activitylog/README.md

 php artisan vendor:publish --provider="Spatie\Activitylog\ActivitylogServiceProvider" --tag="migrations"
 ```

-After the migration has been published you can create the media-table by running the migrations:
+After the migration has been published you can create the `activity_log` table by running the migrations:

 ```bash
 php artisan migrate